Barracuda72/libc/README.md

-# libc
+Feature-incomplete implementation of C Standard Library.
-Tiny C library conforming to C2011 standard
+Tries to be compatible with latest (C 2011) standart.